 Introduction

 The Latitude CLI is a command-line tool that allows you to manage your Latitude projects.
 It provides a set of commands to help you create and serve your Latitude projects.
+To get a list of all available commands, you can run the following command:Creating a new project

-To create a new Latitude project, you can use the start command.
+To create a new Latitude project, you can use thestart command.
 This command will create a new directory with the specified project name and initialize it with the necessary files and folders.

-The start command will prompt you to enter the name of your new project.
+start command will prompt you to enter the name of your new project.
 Once you’ve entered the name, the command will create a new directory with the specified name and initialize it with the necessary files and folders.

 Local development

-To serve your Latitude project locally, you can use the dev command.
+To serve your Latitude project locally, you can use thedev command.
 This command will start a local development server that will serve your project on http://localhost:3000.

 Running queries

-To check that your queries are working as expected, you can run them locally using the run command.
+To check that your queries are working as expected, you can run them locally using therun command.
 For example:

-This will run the /queries/sample.sql query once and display the results in your terminal.
+/queries/sample.sql query once and display the results in your terminal.

 If your query is in a sub-folder within the /queries folder, make sure to include the sub-folder name in the command.
 For example: